-Using a Level 1 charger is the simplest way to power up in your garage – it plugs into a normal 110-volt wall outlet.
+Using a Level 1 charger is the simplest way to power up in your garage since it plugs into a normal 110-volt wall outlet.
 The downside?
 Filling your battery can take a while.
-Most Level 1 charger plug-ins get about 4-5 miles of driving in from each hour of charge, and how long a full recharge can take is dependent on the battery size of your EV.
+Most Level 1 charger plug-ins get about four to five miles of driving in from each hour of charge.
+How long a full recharge can take is dependent on the battery size of your EV.
 If you regularly run your battery down to single digits of battery life, a Level 1 charging station probably won’t cut it.
 On the other hand, if you mostly travel short distances and have significant time between driving trips, a Level 1 charger may fit your lifestyle.

 A portable Level 2 charger option is good if you need flexibility in your charging options or aren’t ready to permanently install one at home.
 The charger delivers charging at about three times the speed of a Level 1 station, and you can take it on the road with you as needed.
-The outlet you plug this portable charger into will need the necessary voltage and correct NEMA Configuration to take full advantage of this equipment.
+The outlet you plug this portable charger into will need the necessary voltage and correct NEMA Configuration.

 At ABC, all our electricians are licensed and work under the direction of a Master Electrician.
-Same as with any electrical service in another part of your home, our electricians know local code requirements for a charger installation.
-Additionally, they’re equipped with most all parts, pieces or equipment that allows them to know a charger is functioning properly when installed.
+Just like with electrical service in another part of your home, our electricians know local code requirements for a charger installation.
+Additionally, they’re equipped with most parts, pieces or equipment that allows them to know a charger is functioning properly when installed.
 Plus, our electricians will obtain necessary permits and manage any inspection of the completed installation by city or county inspectors.

 Depending on your garage configuration, we offer a standard one-day installation service with prior site visit for assessment and to address any questions you may have.
-If you choose ABC for the installation project, we’ll handle the permit process, gather the necessary supplies, and arrange a convenient day for you to give us access to the installation area to complete the work.
-All you need to do is speak with one of our Customer Service Representatives who will ask you a few questions and get your initial site visit scheduled.
+If you choose ABC to install a home charging station, we’ll handle the permit process, gather the necessary supplies and arrange a convenient day for you to give us access to the installation area to complete the work.
+All you need to do is speak with one of our Customer Service Representatives who will ask you a few questions and get your initial site visit scheduled for EV charger installation.

 Of course!
 From a Tesla to a Chevy, to a Nissan, we have the expertise to install any brand of car or equipment needed so you can charge your EV.

 Not a lot, but some are key.
 First, you need to decide where you want the charger.
 If your garage is the preferred place, we can help you select what wall and exactly how it can be best configured.

-Additionally, you’ll need to decide if the charger is going to be hardwired into your home or if you’re going to use a portable charger that works just as well, but can be unplugged and taken with you.
-Remember, both the plug at your home and any place you may take your portable charger need to be 240-volt plugs — just like your clothes dryer — and will require a licensed electrician to have connected them into the main electrical panel of your home.
+Additionally, you’ll need to decide if the charger is going to be hardwired into your home or if you’re going to use a portable charger.
+A portable charger works just as well, but can be unplugged and taken with you.
+Remember, both the plug at your home and any place you may take your portable charger need to be 240-volt plugs–just like your clothes dryer–and will require a licensed electrician to have connected them into the main electrical panel of your home.

 Permits depend on the rules of your municipality.
 At the time of your initial site visit, our electrician can let you know about the permit requirements of your installation.
 Additionally, if you’re seeking rebates from your utility provider, they can sometimes require a post-install inspection (depending on the utility company’s internal requirements).
 We will help coordinate the inspection process if required.
 Please be sure and communicate to us on the initial visit if you will be seeking a rebate from your utility.